adam-zakaria/copy-container-react/README.md

 }
 ```

 Your text needs to be within braces (to embed JS in JSX) within grave accent marks (to start a multiline string) and needs to be a child of CopyContainer, as shown above.
+Spacing (tabs, index, new lines, etc.) in the multi-line string is preserved.
+It would be nice if the pasted text could start on the line *after* the grave accent so it would look nice in the code, but an extra new line would appear in your UI.
+The existing solution is likely the best we can do :)

 All props can be omitted.
 Here's an example which uses all the props:
 ```javascript
 function App(){
   return(